 The United States is involved in the non-international armed conflicts against the Islamic State group by undertaking airstrikes in Iraq and Syria.
 Due to the lack of consent of the Syrian government, the United States is also involved in the international armed conflict in Syria.
-The United States continues to be involved in the non-international armed conflicts in Afghanistan.
 Finally, the United States is also undertaking strikes against Islamist militants in Somalia, Pakistan, Libya and Yemen.

 The United States is a party to a series of armed conflicts.
 For further information on who is considered a party to an armed conflict, see ‘contemporary challenges – multinational forces: who is a party to the conflict?’ in our classification section.